To the Lighthouse: Part I: The Window

 The novel is set in the Ramsays' summer home in the Hebrides, on the Isle of Skye.
-The section begins with Mrs. Ramsay assuring her son James that they should be able to visit the lighthouse on the next day.
-This prediction is denied by Mr. Ramsay, who voices his certainty that the weather will not be clear.
-This opinion forces a certain tension between Mr. and Mrs. Ramsay, and also between Mr. Ramsay and James.
-This particular incident is referred to on various occasions throughout the section, especially in the context of Mr. and Mrs. Ramsay's relationship.
+The section begins with Mrs Ramsay assuring her 6-year-old son James they should be able to visit the lighthouse the next day.
+This prediction is countered by Mr Ramsay, who voices his certainty the weather will not be clear.
+This opinion forces a certain tension between Mr and Mrs Ramsay, and also between Mr Ramsay and James.
+This particular incident is referred to on various occasions throughout the section, especially in the context of Mr and Mrs Ramsay's relationship.

-The Ramsays and their eight children are joined at the house by a number of friends and colleagues.
-One of these friends, Lily Briscoe, begins the novel as a young, uncertain painter attempting a portrait of Mrs. Ramsay and James.
-Briscoe finds herself plagued by doubts throughout the novel, doubts largely fed by the claims of Charles Tansley, another guest, who asserts that women can neither paint nor write.
-Tansley himself is an admirer of Mr. Ramsay, a philosophy professor, and Ramsay's academic treatises.
+The Ramsays and their eight children are joined at the house by several friends and colleagues.
+One of these friends, Lily Briscoe, begins the novel as a young, uncertain painter attempting a portrait of Mrs Ramsay and James.
+Briscoe finds herself plagued by doubts throughout the novel, largely fed by the claims of Charles Tansley, another guest, who asserts women can neither paint nor write.
+Tansley himself is an admirer of Mr Ramsay, a philosophy professor, and of Ramsay's academic treatises.

 The section closes with a large dinner party.
-When Augustus Carmichael, a visiting poet, asks for a second serving of soup, Mr. Ramsay nearly snaps at him.
-Mrs. Ramsay is herself out of sorts when Paul Rayley and Minta Doyle, two acquaintances whom she has brought together in engagement, arrive late to dinner, as Minta has lost her grandmother's brooch on the beach.
+When Augustus Carmichael, a visiting poet, asks for a second serving of soup, Mr Ramsay nearly snaps at him.
+Mrs Ramsay is out of sorts when Paul Rayley and Minta Doyle, two acquaintances she has brought together in engagement, arrive late to dinner, as Minta has lost her grandmother's brooch on the beach.